hydro-7/ML4Earth-Foundation-Models-for-Earth-Observation-2024/README.md

 To solve the problem we did the following : Applied augmentations on the data, Divided the data into loaders, Used an Attention UNet architecture and Finally calculated the mean IoU score as a result.

 ### Data Augmentation
 To improve our results, we used several data augmentations using the Albumentations Library present in PyTorch.
-We used applied the following augmentations on both the images and masks :
+We used applied the following augmentations on 50% of the images and masks :
-- Random Rotate : (details ?)
+- Random Rotate : Rotates the images by 90 degrees to ensure that the model can identify the images taken from different points of views.
-- Horizontal Flip : ()
+- Horizontal Flip : Flips the images horizontally, it helps the model become invariant to horizontal orientation changes.
-- RandomSizedCrop : ()
+- RandomSizedCrop : Crops a random portion of the image and resizes it to a standard size as cropping different sections of the image makes the model less dependent on the exact location of objects in the image.
-- HueSaturation : ()
+- HueSaturation : This function is used to modify the hue, saturation, and the HSV value of an image.
+We set the Hue Shift to 40 units, Saturation Shift to 40 units and the Brightness Shift to 30 units.
+It enables the model to make accurate predictions even with lighting and colour changes.
-- RandomizedBrightnessContrast : ()
+- RandomizedBrightnessContrast : This technique introduces variations in how bright or dark and how sharp or soft the image appears.
+It helps make predictions even with differences in image quality, focus, or lighting conditions.

 ### Creating the Train and Test Subsets
-The enitre dataset has (x) images, where we applied a 80 - 20 Train - Test split resulting in a Train set with (y) images, and a train set with (y) images.
+The enitre dataset has 10674 images, where we applied a 80 - 20 Train - Test split resulting in a Train set with 8539 images, and a train set with 2135 images.

 ### Our Model
 In our model, we used an Attention UNet architecture with a RESNET 50 Encoding Block and a Pyramid Pooling Block at the bottleneck of the UNet.
 The RESNET we used wasnt pretrained, we just imported the Imagenet weights.
 A good explanation of the architecture we created can be obtained from this image : (change to updated image)